OfficeDev/Add-in-Content-Sample/readme.md

 6. When the Office app opens, go to Insert > Apps for Office and select My First Content Add-in under My Organization.
 If you don't see the add-in, press Refresh.
 Press Insert and the add-in should appear.

-For more information on publishing Office Add-ins, please read: https://msdn.microsoft.com/EN-US/library/office/fp123517.aspx
+For more information on publishing Office Add-ins, please read [Sideload Office Add-ins in Office Online](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/sideload-office-add-ins-for-testing).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.